volotree/React-startup/README.md

 ## **2. Fork the Repository**

 ### **Step 1: Fork the Repository**
-- Go to the [ReactDevs repository](https://github.com/kelixirr/ReactDevs) on GitHub.
+- Go to the [ReactStartup repository](https://github.com/volotree/React-startup) on GitHub.
 - In the top-right corner of the page, click the **Fork** button.
 This creates a personal copy of the repository under your GitHub account.

 ### **Step 2: Clone the Forked Repository**